yannqi/yannqi/README.md

-Do not push yourself, push git.
+Do not push yourself, push git please.